Omeagon/Project1/README.md

-# Project 1 Final Submission Files
+# Project 1 Final Submission Files (contained in main or final-submission-files)

 - Notebook file containing data cleaning: DataCleaning.ipynb
 - Notebook file containing all of the individual analyses in one notebook file: DataAnalysisFinal.ipynb